LorenBll/EchoBazaar/README.md

 # EchoBazaar

 EchoBazaar was asked to be a generic Management Software that didn't necessarily had to save data on a database and, of course, actually work (this is just a school project, not a startup).
-The working group, composed by two people, chose to develop a Management Software that would have allowed vendors to manage their storage.
-In course of the development, we decided to transform it into a E-Commerce Platform, where vendors could sell their products and customers could buy them.
+I chose to develop a Management Software that would have allowed vendors to manage their storage.
+In course of the development, I decided to transform it into a E-Commerce Platform, where vendors could sell their products and customers could buy them.

 ## Table of Contents